 Understanding Paint Finishes

-Choosing the right finish (or sheen level) is just as important as selecting the right brand:
+Picking the right sheen level is just as important as picking the right brand.
+Here’s a quick guide:

-As a professional painter, I generally recommend low sheen for most walls, semi-gloss for wet areas, and gloss for trims and doors.
-This combination provides the best balance of appearance and performance for most Australian homes.
+As a rule of thumb: low sheen for walls, semi-gloss for wet areas, gloss for trims and doors.
+That combination works well in the vast majority of Australian homes.

 The Importance of Preparation